Skip to main content

 Gainsight examines all Timeline entries from the past six months, regardless of the quantity of entries.

-What are the best practices on writing timeline entries to get better Customer Cheat sheet results
+What are the best practices on writing timeline entries to get better AI Cheat Sheet results?

-How long does it take to generate the Customer Cheat Sheet summary after adding the layout?
+How long does it take to generate the AI Cheat Sheet summary after adding to the layout?

-Once the Customer Cheat Sheet is turned on from the Horizon AI settings page, the data processing based on the timeline entries may take up to a week.
+Once the AI Cheat Sheet is turned on from the Gainsight AI settings page, the data processing based on the timeline entries may take upto a week.
 However, the actual timeframe may be shorter.

-Once the summary is generated, admins are notified via an email.
+Once the summary is generated, admins that enabled the setting are notified via an email.
 Gainsight recommends adding the widget to the C360 Layout after this email is received as the data will be ready for the user.

-How long does it take to refresh the summary after manual refresh?
+How long it takes to refresh the summary after clicking the Manual refresh?

 Are the sections fixed or can they change based on data?

-The sections (Background, Strategic Priorities, Risks and Escalations, Personnel Changes, Renewal Discussions, Hits & Misses, Key Projects, and User Notes) are fixed.
+The sections (Background, Renewal Discussion, Strategic Priorities, Risks/Issues, Accolades Key Projects, Key Contacts, User Notes) are fixed.

 How is User Notes different from other sections?